CryptozombiesHQ/cryptozombie-lessons/3/05-externaldependencies.md

 It's unlikely, but if this did happen it would render our DApp completely useless.
 We'd be unable to feed on kitties anymore — and we'd be unable to modify our contract to fix it.

 For this reason, it often makes sense to have functions that will allow you to update key portions of the DApp.

-For example, instead of hard coding the CryptoKitties contract address into our DApp, we can have a `setKittyContractAddress` function that lets us set this address.
+For example, instead of hard coding the CryptoKitties contract address into our DApp, we should probably have a `setKittyContractAddress` function that lets us change this address in the future in case something happens to the CryptoKitties contract.

 ## Put it to the test